isaurav0/isaurav0.github.io/_posts/2019-12-11-a-better-internet-because-of-dns.md

 Cloudfare.

 To do this, open /etc/resolv.conf file with your favorite text editor, delete or comment the line which contains previous nameserver.
-Change ip address of nameserver to 1.1.1.1.
+And add a line as below.

 ```bash
 	nameserver 1.1.1.1
 ```

-There you go, with a faster internet and with no restrictions as made by Nepal government.
+There you go, with a faster internet and with no restrictions as made by government of Nepal.